adobe/spectrum-web-components/packages/alert-dialog/README.md

 ## Description

-`sp-alert-dialog` supplies an attribute based interface for the managed custmization of an `sp-dialog` element and the light DOM supplied to it.
-This is paired it with an `underlay` attribute that opts-in to the use of an `sp-underlay` element between your page content and the `sp-dialog` that opens over it.
+`sp-alert-dialog-wrapper` supplies an attribute based interface for the managed custmization of an `sp-alert-dialog` element and the light DOM supplied to it.
+This is paired it with an `underlay` attribute that opts-in to the use of an `sp-underlay` element between your page content and the `sp-alert-dialog` that opens over it.

 ### Usage